 James Cruze’s terrific – if disturbing – early talkie The Great Gabbo features excellent performances by Erich von Stroheim & Betty Compson

 The Great Gabbo is a terrific early talkie.
-Sure, the film is old and creaky, while its technical aspects are cheap and primitive.
-But the story, the music, and the performances always keep me hooked.
+Sure, the independently made film is old and creaky, while its technical aspects are cheap and primitive.
+Yet the story, the music, and the performances always keep me hooked.

-Erich von Stroheim is perfect as the European vaudevillian performer with an obsessive dependency on his dummy.
+Erich von Stroheim, whose directorial credits include the 1924 classic Greed, is perfect as the European vaudeville performer with an obsessive dependence on his dummy.
 The only other actor I could picture in this role is Peter Lorre.
-(Otto, with his unblinking eyes and high-pitched voice, looks rather scary – but he’s still more likable than Gabbo himself.)

-Betty Compson, the star of dozens of silent films, is appropriately bright and cheerful as the assistant who still loves Gabbo (or is it Otto?) even after finding another man who loves her and treats her with respect.
+Betty Compson, the star of dozens of silent films (considered for a Best Actress Academy Award for her work in the 1928 part-talkie The Barker), is appropriately bright and cheerful as the assistant who still loves Gabbo (or is it Otto?) even after finding another man (Donald Douglas) who loves her and treats her with respect.